sxyazi/go-collection/README.md

   </details>

-- `Times` creates a new collection of slices by calling the callback with specified number of times
+- `Times` creates a new collection of slice by calling the callback with specified number of times

   <details>
   <summary>Examples</summary>